supadupa/wordpress-instagram-shop/readme.txt

 = Minimum requirements =

-Wordpress 2.8.0 (Wordpress 5 or greater is recommended) WooCommerce 2 (WooCommerce 5 or greater is recommended)
+WordPress 2.8.0 (WordPress 5 or greater is recommended) WooCommerce 2 (WooCommerce 5 or greater is recommended)

 = Automatic installation =